BustByte/coronastatus/README.md

 https://www.aftenposten.no/meninger/debatt/i/P9ALzX/selvrapporteringssystem-for-overvaaking-av-korona-maa-paa-plass-naa-petter-bae-brandtzaeg

 ## Who's behind this?
-A bunch of developers from Norway that wanted to help out.
+A bunch of developers from around the world that wanted to help out.
 This is not an official website from the health services.

 ## Mentions in the media
 - https://www.tu.no/artikler/utviklere-om-korona-register-vi-kastet-oss-rundt-og-laget-dette/487568